fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each player's end step, if no creatures attacked this turn, they sacrifices a creature they controlled since the beginning of the turn.
+At the beginning of each player's end step, if no creatures attacked this turn, that player sacrifices a creature they controlled since the beginning of the turn.

 Knacksaw Clique 3U
 ---------------